A good night sleep goes far – into a good and productive day

 Q What are the opportunities and gaps in the industry – from your experience here, so far?

 Firstly, the opportunities have come up well in tier-2 and 3 cities.
-A good level of demand have come from these cities.
+A good level of demand has come from these cities.
 They are showing high consumption levels.
 A lot of new towns, construction and infrastructure are coming up in the country.
 In the pandemic, a lot of people moved to bigger spaces due to the work-from-home trend.
 People who are buying bigger houses are spending more.
 People have also realised after the pandemic that life is uncertain.
-They want to buy better quality sofas, furniture and mattress.
+They want to buy better quality sofas, furniture and mattresses.
 People pay attention to comfort now.

 Q And gaps?

 Non-standard sizes are still a challenge for the industry.
 We need to work a lot on that as an industry.
 If bed manufacturers can align well with the industry, it will eventually help the customer.
 When production costs go down and efficiencies improve, that is a good result of such alignment.
-Also, slowly the unorganised segment is coming into the organised ambit – specially after GST.
+Also, slowly the unorganised segment is coming into the organised ambit – especially after GST.
 Things are getting more streamlined.

 ISPF is an industry body which promotes importance of sleep and role of mattress for a Indian consumers.
 ISPF plays very important role in connecting Indian bedding industry ecosystem.
 ISPF also acts as bridge between India and international players.